 In today’s scripture, Peter reminds the reader of two important things: (1) We are foreigners (some translations read “pilgrims”) on this earth.
 Heaven — not earth — is our home.
 We are, for a time, merely visitors here, and; (2) We need to live each day of our lives in “reverent fear.”

 Contrary to what the world would have us believe, fear is not a bad trait.
 The problem is that we too often fear the things and people we should pay no mind; and we pay no mind to the things that we ought to fear.

 For example, a fear of electricity is warranted.
 Although we use electrical power every day, we observe and teach others a reverence for it that keeps us from abusing it.
 Such an attitude is not a bad thing.
 In fact, this “reverent fear” may have kept us from destroying ourselves by accidental electrocution!

-As pilgrims on this spinning sphere, we need to keep in mind that our time is short, and our opportunities for good are constantly opposed by evil.
-If only for these reasons, live in “reverent fear.”
-Our heavenly Father is awesome in His power, yet He deals with us with gentleness and grace. – Luther
+As pilgrims on this rolling sphere, we need to keep in mind that our time is short, and our opportunities for good are constantly opposed by evil.
+If for these reasons alone, live in “reverent fear.”
+Our heavenly Father is awesome in His power, yet he deals with us with gentleness and grace. – Luther